 If you donate to Iolanthe Midwifery Trust, you will be asked for permission to have your contact details shared with us.
 If you agree, we will store and use your details as described above as if you had signed up for our newsletter and you will have the same rights to stop us contacting you and to have your data deleted.

 Our online award application system makes use of external platforms to store and process the data you submit.
-Some of these are located outside the EEA.
+Some of these are located outside the UK and EEA.

 By saving or submitting an application you are agreeing that your data can be stored and processed by Cognito, Zapier and G Suite in the United States of America and elsewhere in the world for the purposes of administering the awards.
-These platforms use servers which are certified under the EU-US Privacy Shield Framework and which comply with the provisions of the GDPR.
+Iolanthe Midwifery Trust has signed Data Processing Addenda with each of these organisations to ensure that your data is processed in compliance with the provisions of the GDPR.

 Data in submitted applications will be held by Cognito and G Suite for the purpose of judging the Iolanthe awards.
 You have the right to have your data deleted before the awards are finalised but you will no longer be eligible for an award.
 Applications which are saved but not submitted will be deleted shortly after the closing date for applications but you can ask for them to be deleted before this by contacting us

 If your award application is unsuccessful, we will delete your application and all related information within one month of the announcement of the awards.
 If you have agreed on the application form that we can continue to keep in touch with you, we will retain your name and email address as described in Signing up to our Newsletter above.